 For example, Dropbox could’ve positioned itself by saying: “For private PC users, who are sick of carrying files from one PC to the next via USB stick, we offer a hardware-free file syncing solution.
 Our service makes your files available on any device with an internet connection, just like YouTube does with video, but with any type of file you choose.”

 These 2 sentences are all it takes to give you a powerful position – in fact, it shouldn’t take more than 2 sentences to make it clear to everyone in your target niche.

 This claim will allow you to focus exactly on your initial niche and eventually take the majority of the market share there, so you can then expand and dominate the rest of the market as well.

-I’ve heard this concept several times before, and I keep wondering whether it translates into other segments as well, where the products aren’t as high-tech.
+I’ve heard the concept of Crossing The Chasm several times before, and I keep wondering whether it translates into other segments as well, where the products aren’t as high-tech.

 If you want to learn more about it, Simon Sinek integrates it well into his TED talk.